Many people say writing can’t be taught. But it can certainly be learned.

 Learning to write good fiction does take time.
-I would say roughly five years, for someone with strong literacy and who already reads widely and deeply to begin with.
+I would say roughly five years, for someone with strong literacy, who already reads widely and deeply to begin with.
 But it can also take WAAAAAAAY longer than that.
 Without the right inputs, the outputs will always be rubbish.
 That input can be teaching.
 A good writing teacher can help you take quantum leaps forward in a few hours that might take years to stumble upon.
 Or you can read one or two good writing guides.
 The right guides can help you master what Stephen King calls ‘The Writer’s Toolkit’, everything from basic grammar, paragraphs and sentence structure to character, narration, scene, plot and themes.
 For a novice, a good writing guide should take you from enjoying texts as a reader, to understanding their structure and the tools and techniques used to build them as a writer.
 That’s an important shift, and one that will save years of trial and error in the learning process.

 While there is a law of diminishing returns with writing guides – the more of them you read the more you find the same information repeated – the good ones, as with those I have chosen below, always reveal the unique wisdom of their authors.